swkim95/dual-readout_TB/README.md

 - Detailed instructions are available in `TBdrawWave.cc` script itself.
 Please open it and solve exercises in it!

->__Warning__ TBdrawwave.exe will save waveform image event by event!!
+>__Warning__ TBdrawWave.exe will save waveform image event by event!!
 Please run maximum of 1000 events.

 - After filling all your answers in `TBdrawWave.cc`, compile it and run it to save waveform plots
     ```sh